tkenning/dev.na.bambora.com/source/docs/guides/onboarding.md

 -H "Content-Type: application/json" \
 -H "X-API-Version : SELECTED_VERSION_HERE" \
 ```

 After an application has reached the `approved` state, the Merchant ID in the response will be used to process payments through your account.

+> To find out if an application has been approved, use an HTTP GET with the application ID to request the application state.

 ### Updating an application